 - Professional Development

 - Human Services

-Ashley Kopack Klein is a researcher who focuses on early childhood.
+Ashley Kopack Klein is a senior researcher who focuses on early childhood.
 Her experience includes training in child assessments, observational measures, and data use; creating professional development tools for early childhood educators; and developing measures.